 4. Addressing Employee Commute Options

-- Actively promote Commuter Choice Maryland and other programs to give employees a variety of options to reduce vehicle miles traveled (VMT).
-Work with the private sector where appropriate.
+- Actively promote Commuter Choice Maryland and other programs to give employees a variety of options to reduce VMT

 *Please note these categories are relative to the top twelve recommendations.

-To learn more about current Baltimore County sustainability initiatives, visit the County Actions page.
+To learn more about current Baltimore County sustainability initiatives, visit County Actions.